kessler/node-hstacks/readme.md

 A path inside a tree: e.g ```a->b->c```.
 A path is always represented by an array ```['a', 'b', 'c']```.
 Each path might hold a stack or middlewares and a special error middleware.

 ### stack
 A stack is an array of middlewares nested inside a path in the tree.
-When middlewares are processed in a stack the are processed from index 0 to stack.length -1
+When middlewares are processed in a stack they are processed from index 0 to stack.length -1

 ### middleware
 A middleware function is a part of a stack and takes the form of: